spell-music/csound-expression/tutorial/SynthTutorial.md

 It takes the delay time, the ratio of signal attenuation (reflections will be weaker by this amount) and the input signal.
 Notice that the output is wrapped in the `SE`-monad. `SE` means side effect.
 It describes some nasty impure things.
 This function allocates the buffer of memory to hold the delayed signal.
-So thats why the output is effectful.
+So thats why the output contains side-effects.

 Let's try it out: